qubard/mcidle-python/README.md

 - In past versions we used multiple threads for worker loggers with Python's `multiprocessing` library, but this actually slowed down the program significantly due to the huge cost of acquiring a lock on dictionary objects so by default now we use 1 thread for packet processing and a synchronized queue to avoid heavy lock hits

-- On some windows installs (Windows 10) you may get a `missing Visual C++ 14.0` error while installing the pip requirements.
-Install it [here](https://www.microsoft.com/en-ca/download/details.aspx?id=48145).
-If you can't build it still try installing the latest Visual Studio.
+- On some windows installs (Windows 10) you may not be able to install the `cryptography` package.
+This is because `cryptography` was not compiled for 3.8+.
+Install `python3.7` or below (preferably `3.6.8`) and try again.

 - Placing a block or modifying the chunk you're in then reconnecting will not show the changes.
 This is because I did not add the processing for chunk sections yet/digging packets (see the `experimental` branch, but Python is still too